 I have been a gym rat for a long time.
 I grew up in a small town in Ontario, Canada and started taking swimming lessons at the local YMCA.
 I was immediately hooked.
 After consistently bothering my parents, Santa Claus finally caved and brought me my very first gym membership when I was in the 4th grade.
 Persistence pays off.
 The gym quickly became my second home.

-I always remind my online clients that every single person you will see in the gym had his or her “first day” and were once in your exact shoes.
+I always remind my online clients that every single person you will see in the gym had their "first day" and were once in your exact shoes.
 There is no exception to this rule.
-At one time every one of those members you will see in the gym had no idea what he or she were doing and had to learn just like you do.
+And though it's easier said than done, there is no reason to feel anxious at the gym — at one time every one of those members you will see in the gym had no idea what he or she were doing and had to learn just like you do.
 People in the gym are focused on themselves and their workout.
 They really are not watching you or judging you.

-The next thing I do is always go through basic gym etiquette, so my clients know how to be polite and respectful of others around them.
+I always go through basic gym etiquette, so my clients know how to be polite and respectful of others around them.
 This makes them feel more comfortable of course and really eliminates most gym arguments on the floor before they even start.